owais/website/content/resume.md

 * Remember the rhythm       &nbsp;&nbsp;&nbsp;[{{<anchor href="https://github.com/owais/remember-the-rhythm">}}]

-Django webpack loader helps integrate Javascript build systems with Django and is one of most most if the the most popular Django libraries out there.
+Django webpack loader helps integrate Javascript build systems with Django and is one of the most popular Django libraries out there.

 Fogger was built in just a week and **won silver in the very first Ubuntu App Showdown contest**.